StarRocks/starrocks/docs/en/table_design/Data_distribution.md

 #### Partitioning

 The partitioning method divides a table into multiple partitions.
-Partitioning primarily is used to split a table into different management units (partitions) based on the partition key.
+Partitioning primarily is used to split a table into different management units (partitions) based on the partitioning key.
 You can set a storage strategy for each partition, including the number of buckets, the strategy of storing hot and cold data, the type of storage medium, and the number of replicas.
 StarRocks allows you to use different types of storage mediums within a cluster.
 For example, you can store the latest data on solid-state drives (SSDs) to improve query performance, and historical data on SATA hard drives to reduce storage costs.

 | **Partitioning method**                   | **Scenarios**                                                    | **Methods to create partitions**               |
 | ------------------------------------- | ------------------------------------------------------------ | ------------------------------------------ |